sanette/rename_by_content/README.md

 - Language detection (English, French, etc.) for better date recognition.

-  Currently you have to edit yourself the `MONTHS` variable if your documents are not in French.
+  Currently you have to edit yourself the `MONTHS` variable if your documents are not in English or French.